How to Monitor Remote Employee Activities in a Citrix Environment

 citrix activity monitoring How to Track End-User Activity with CurrentWare

 Need solutions for tracking end-user activity in your Citrix environment?
-CurrentWare is a Citrix Ready partner with solutions for user activity monitoring, web filtering, USB device control, and remote PC power management.
+CurrentWare is a Citrix Ready partner with solutions for user activity monitoring, web filtering, USB device control/data loss prevention, and remote PC power management.

 How to Report on Remote Worker Activities in Citrix